 If these events are separated by more than 60 days, you’ll pay the deductible more than once.

-Medicare Part B provides covers certain day-to-day medical expenses, including:
+Medicare Part B covers certain day-to-day medical expenses, including:

 Like Part A, you’ll pay some costs out of pocket for Part B services.
 The two most common expenses are:

 An important fact to keep in mind is that there is no cap on the amount you could pay in a year.
 If you go to the hospital several times, or have a major illness, you’ll pay out of pocket the whole year.
 This is not how most other health insurance works.
-Most private health insurance like Medicare Advantage has an out-of-pocket maximum limit.
+Most Medicare Health Plans like Medicare Advantage have an out-of-pocket maximum limit.
 Once you hit the limit, the plan pays for everything as long as it’s a covered service.

 Many people worry about spending too much money on Medicare.
 The lack of a spending cap and prescription drugs are two reasons people often add additional coverage.